In reply to the question, no, I've never had a full-bladder fuck.

 The other day I was talking to a girlfriend called Anna and the conversation turned to pee-related matters.
 She's not really into watersports herself, but she told me that when she worked as a nurse and her duties included looking after the patients' toilet requirements, she got the impression that on the whole the women had better bladder control than the men.
 Anna said there were two possible anatomical reasons for this:

-Firstly, any flexible container filling with fluid will tend to become spherical and the female bladder is more spherical than the male to start with.
+Firstly, any flexible container filling with fluid will tend to become spherical and the female bladder is more spherical than the male's to start with.

-Secondly, women's abdomens are designed to be able to swell up because of pregnancy.
+Secondly, women's abdomens are designed to be able to swell up because of pregnancy, hence more room for bladder expansion.

 Since I last wrote I've had another go at the one-and-a-quarter-litre mark but without success I fear - perhaps next time ...